Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Proofs

 Based on the above two results, we state the proof of Proposition \ref{prop_hessian_lip}.

 \begin{proof}[Proof of Proposition \ref{prop_hessian_lip}] We will prove using induction.
 Let $z_W^j$ be an $j$ layer neural network with parameters $W$.
-The change in the Hessian of output of the $j$ layer network $z_W^j$ with respect to $W_i$ under perturbation $U$ can be bounded as follows:
+The change in the Hessian output of the $j$ layer network $z_W^j$ for $W_i$ under perturbation $U$ can be bounded as follows: